-18.1 Unless otherwise agreed by the parties in the contract, the use of releases shall be unlimited in time and space.
+- 18.1 Unless otherwise agreed by the parties in the contract, the use of releases shall not be limited in time or space.
 It is not tied to any particular hardware.
-The service procurer may make the necessary copies of the releases for backup and archiving purposes without additional remuneration.

-18.2 The releases may be used in the company's own group or within the Federal Administration within the scope of section 18.1, as well as within the scope of section 7.5.
+The service procurer may make the necessary copies of the releases for backup and archiving purposes without additional remuneration. - 18.2 The releases may be used in the company's own group or within the Federal Administration within the scope of section 18.1, as well as within the scope of section 7.5.